 You can enjoy the Festival of Lights, which transforms James Island County Park into a three-mile-long winter paradise with over two million sparkling lights.

-You may either drive through or stroll along the walkways, stopping for activities like marshmallow roasting, train rides, and carousel rides, among others.
+You may either drive through or stroll along the walkways, stopping for activities like marshmallow roasting, train rides, and carousel rides.

 Lowcountry Oyster Festival

 The annual Lowcountry Oyster Festival, the world’s biggest oyster festival, is held every year beneath the moss-strewn oak trees at Boone Hall Plantation.